Ride-Along with Sundance School of Riding and our virtual lessons on our YouTube Channel at

 The facility is open to the public to trailer in their privately owned horses by appointment only, space is limited.
 It is $40 per horse per two-hour window.
 We do not rent out the facility; no outside trainers; no large groups/organizations; no shows; only two riders in arena per two-hour time slot.
 Lessons by outside trainers are not allowed.
 No trick riding, no rodeo.
 Before we can set up a time please submit all listed paperwork to firstname.lastname@example.org.

 It is by appointment only, since we have lesson programs and year-round camps running.
 We can schedule a time that the arena is open between 11am-5pm, the last two hour opening being from 3pm-5pm.
 The facility is closed Sundays and Mondays.

 1. Negative Coggins Test within the past 12 months.

 2. Proof of Equine Influenza vaccine within the past 6 months.

 3. Proof of Equine Herpes Virus (Rhino) vaccine within the past 6 months.

 And completion of onsite release forms which can be found under the More Tab where it says Release Forms, printed and filled out.
-Must have all paperwork before arrival.
-Due to state and local restrictions, space is limited.
-Please contact and schedule times to ride in advance.
+Must have all paperwork before scheduling times.

 Located in the heart of Arvada horse country, we are an educational facility focused on the equine studies and various riding disciplines to enhance the relationship and bond between student and school horse.
 At Sundance School of Riding, our instructors focus on the entire well-being of horse and rider, by teaching the fundamentals of overall horse care to more advanced techniques of horseback riding, in hopes of one day our students being able to own and care for their own horses.